jessicacosta07/dogs-react/README.md

 # Dogs

-## Project developed in the flexbox course at Origamid
+## Project developed in the complete react course at Origamid

 ## Skills